 Great basses start with great wood.
-This is some Mango from Maui to make a body.
+This is some Mango from Maui I will use to make a body.

 Here's a close-up of an unfinished neck after the glue residue and differences in lamination heights have been planed off.
 I used Jatoba in the center for strength and stiffness, then added Peruvian Walnut and Maple for contrast, and African Mahoghany on the edges.